Parag09/Simplest_Torch/README.md

 # Simplest_Torch

-A simple toech application.
+A simple torch application.
 Just Tap on the screen to switch On.